 If you’re looking to spoil yourself and the whole family, this is the Christmas market to visit!
 The Berlin Christmas Garden is inspired by the famous ‘Christmas in Kew’ in London.
 So expect to be wowed by intricate light sculptures, magically orchestrated landscapes and glittering light installations around every corner.

-Like other Christmas markets in Germany, you’ll find the usual culinary favourites like mulled wine, hot chocolate, rostis, bratwurst, quark balls and many more!
+Like other markets in Germany, you’ll find the usual culinary favourites like mulled wine, hot chocolate, rostis, bratwurst, quark balls and many more!
 So make sure to come hungry.

 The food and drinks sold at the Berlin Christmas Garden are slightly more expensive than other Christmas markets in Berlin.
 But this German Christmas market probably has the most delicious gluhwein we’ve tasted!
 So make sure you grab a cuppa and enjoy it next to the bonfire.